 As I write this, my younger daughter and her family have just returned from Lafayette, Louisiana, where my grandson's high school team had a playoff game.
 My daughter loves baseball so much she would snort it if she could.
 She and her family follow the children's teams wherever they go, then spend the rest of their summer in Alex Box Stadium with the LSU Tigers.

+My grandson, shown catching here, has played ball almost his whole life.
+His Dixie Boys League team made it to the nationals a few times, and his love of the game keeps him playing still.
 Even though the baseball bug has never bitten me personally, I have to recognize and respect a game that's brought so much joy to so many people since the early 19th century.
 Today my thoughts are with all the boys and girls of summer in my family -- past and present.
 I love your spirit and enthusiasm.

 i don't care for baseball but my daughter is rabid about base ball. she is nuts about all sports. none of my sons have the bug but my grandson plays foot ball.